 Year-over-year Core CPI (the blue line) was above 2% from the end of 2015 through February 2017 only to flip-flop again until the COVID-19 pandemic in April 2020, when Core CPI fell below 2%.
 The more volatile Headline CPI has spent part of the last five years under the 2% lower benchmark, and much of the volatility in this metric has been the result of broad swings in gasoline prices (more on gasoline here).
 Beginning in April 2021, both Core and Headline were above the 2% benchmark.

 We are now seeing the highest Headline inflation rates since the second of the two recessions in the early 1980s.
 Headline inflation was at today's rates or higher between 1978-1982.
-The last time Core rates were anywhere near today's was during the Dot Com bust in 1991 when it was 5.65%.

 For a longer-term perspective, here is a column-style breakdown of the inflation categories showing the change since 2000.